stuartherbert/putting-ansible-to-work/first-playbook.md

    A role is the building block of Ansible.
 You create roles to install software, and then pull them into plays to combine them into provisioning instructions.

    In this case, the 'curl' role uses the [apt module](http://docs.ansible.com/apt_module.html) to install the latest version of the package called 'curl' onto the target computer.
+If the target computer is RedHat-based, you'd use the [yum module](http://docs.ansible.com/yum_module.html) instead to achieve the same thing.

 1. Created the 'web-dev' play